shchur/ifl-tpp/README.md

 # Intensity-Free Learning of Temporal Point Processes

-Pytorch implementation of the paper ["Intensity-Free Learning of Temporal Point Processes"](https://arxiv.org/abs/1909.12127).
+Pytorch implementation of the paper ["Intensity-Free Learning of Temporal Point Processes"](https://openreview.net/forum?id=HygOjhEYDH), Oleksandr Shchur, Marin Biloš and Stephan Günnemann, ICLR 2020.

 ## Usage
 In order to run the code, you need to install the `dpp` library that contains all the algorithms described in the paper